Katzzer/food-ordering-app/README.md

 and copy `Primary key` (or `Secondary key`, both have same function)
 - Never use in production `Built-in all-access subscription` key because it has access to every API, use only `Product` key

+## Troubleshooting
+- Check environment variables in Azure
+- Check access keys
+- Check `Partion Key` in Cosmo DB, atm it is `/partitionKey`, each POST request for when creating new entry in DB must have a partitionKey, e.g. `food`

 ## TODO:
 - remove `subscriptionKey`, generate new and use ENVIRONMENT_VARIABLE